Articles in this section

 • Video camera monitoring

-In keeping with our commitment to safeguard data privacy, the core ActivTrak platform includes default controls to minimize exposing any sensitive data in ActivTrak reports, ensuring seamless sharing of ActivTrak reports across your organization.
+In keeping with our commitment to safeguarding data privacy, the core ActivTrak platform includes default controls to minimize the exposure of sensitive data in ActivTrak reports, ensuring the seamless sharing of ActivTrak reports across your organization.

 • Exclude title bars and URL subpages by default